 Luckily, the Pag IBIG housing loan continues to develop to meet the housing needs of every Filipino, including the minimum wage earner workers.

 The Pag-IBIG Housing Loan allows you to borrow up to Php6 million to acquire a residential lot, a house and lot, or a condominium unit.
-You may also avail of a loan for house construction, home improvement, or a renovation, or even to refinance an existing housing loan.
+You may also avail of a loan for house construction, home improvement, or renovation, or even refinance an existing housing loan.

 So, if you are planning to build your own house through the Pag-IBIG Housing Loan, this article will show how much you can borrow from the said housing loan.